raphaelletseng/raphaelle.github.io/_posts/2019-10-05-Getting_to_know_matplotlib_and_python_docx.md

 date: 2019-10-05
 ---

-Recently, my boss asked me if I'd be able to automate and expediate the analysis of a set of data so that my colleagues would be able to avoid manually copying and pasting numbers into columns on excel.
-For me this proposed a few new challeneges I had not yet encountered:
+Recently, my boss asked me if I'd be able to automate and expedite the analysis of a set of data so that my colleagues would be able to avoid manually copying and pasting numbers into columns on excel.
+For me this proposed a few new challenges I had not yet encountered:
 1. Writing a working piece of code in python, a language I'd used sparingly and never for any kind of big project up until now.
 2. Figuring out how to generate graphs using matplotlib